aaron777collins/MinecraftDatapackLanguage/README.md

 - ✅ Easy hooks into `minecraft:tick` and `minecraft:load` via function tags.
 - ✅ Creates tags for `function`, `item`, `block`, `entity_type`, `fluid`, and `game_event`.
 - ✅ VS Code extension for syntax highlighting, linting, and quick compile.
+- ✅ **Conditional blocks** with proper if/else if/else logic and efficient execution.

 > Default **pack_format** is **48** (Java 1.21).
 Set `--pack-format 47` to emit the legacy plural layout for older versions.